Uzafar90/uzafar90.github.io/_posts/2024-07-29-gitlab-runner.md

 - A description for the runner
 - Tags for the runner
 - An optional maintenance note for the runner
-- The default Docker image
+- The default Docker images

 ![gitllab runner question2](/assets/content/gitlab-runner/runner-question2.png)